10K Registration Packages

 Is there anything I can't do?
 Just a few things.

 In order to keep everyone on their feet, we don’t allow pets, strollers, inline skates, and costumes that extend beyond the body.
 There are no refunds, exchanges or transfers on registration fees, but if you sign up and can’t run, you can take advantage of our BOLDER GuaRUNtee.

 What do I get in my race package?

 Other races are giving less and less, but we work hard to give you more.
 Beyond the beautiful setting and amazing finish, you’ll experience the Memorial Day Tribute and on course bands.
-You’ll also receive a BOLDERBoulder race T-shirt and a commemorative lunch bag with treats and a refreshing beverage from Oskar Blues (other refreshments available).
+You’ll also receive a BOLDERBoulder race T-shirt and a commemorative lunch bag with treats and a refreshing beverage from Avery Brewing (other refreshments available).
 You can also upgrade to a performance technical tee or a long-sleeve shirt.
 Plus, our race sponsors and partners offer more samples and discounts than you could shake a timing tag at.

 What if I lose my bib?

 No problem.
 For $10 we can issue you a new bib at the solutions tent on race day or through our race office.
 To request a new bib, please email us.

 How to find your results: We know that most times, it’s all about your time.
 That’s why BOLDERBoulder has got the most seamless, advanced results of any 10K in the world.
 We will post unofficial results online on race day, and later in June you will get an official finisher certificate with full dash-board readout about your race.